 Dynamic Planner deepened its investment services to advisers further and, from 2015, launched its Risk Target Managed classification where investments are explicitly run to stay within its risk profiles – an industry first for an independent provider.
 While still early days, more than £5bn was run by managers in the service at the end of 2017.

 From January 2016, ACE Fund Rating research was introduced, helping advice firms assess which investments were delivering (and most likely to continue to deliver) good risk-adjusted returns against the Dynamic Planner model.
-At the end of 2017, leading managers Schroders and 7IM launched Wealth Portfolio Services – low cost active and passive access to Dynamic Planner’s risk profiles or asset allocations with high-quality portfolio reporting, where Dynamic Planner’s Head of Asset and Risk Modelling sits on their investment committees – another industry first.
+At the end of 2017, leading manager Schroders launched Wealth Portfolio Services – low cost, active access to Dynamic Planner’s risk profiles or asset allocations with high-quality portfolio reporting, where Dynamic Planner’s Head of Asset and Risk Modelling sits on their investment committees – another industry first.

 Digitally, this depth has been mirrored to include, from early 2010, an iPhone and iPad app; from early 2015, a risk profiler and client portal app.
 At its Annual Conference in March 2017 Dynamic Planner launched its white label automated advice service AccessAdvice, which enables adviser firms to deliver automated advice, initially on ISAs via their website.

 In 2017 Dynamic Planner was named as an Emerging Star in the Megabuyte Scale Up awards – as a result of the growth in its recurring subscription revenues, now more than 90% of its turnover.